Your notes about a car accident and what happened afterward can strengthen your injury claim. Use this guide to capture important details.

-Even when evidence, like the police report, makes the at-fault driver’s liability clear, you still have to prove the scope of your damages to the insurance adjuster.
+Even when accident evidence, like the police report, makes the at-fault driver’s liability clear, you still have to prove the scope of your damages to the insurance adjuster.

-Hard costs are easy enough to prove by gathering medical bills, receipts, and wage loss statement.
+Hard costs are easy enough to prove by gathering medical bills, receipts, and wage loss statements.
 But if you want to get the full settlement you deserve, you’ll also need to support your demand for pain and suffering compensation.
 That’s where your claim notes can make a difference.